Foxhole (video game): Reception

 Rock, Paper, Shotgun's Brendan Caldwell discusses the gameplay of Foxhole, commenting on the logistics system, as well as general skill-based gameplay elements, along with the nature of the top-down view in the game, on their Electronic Wireless Show podcast.

 An in-depth preliminary review from IGN's Lief Johnson comments on the cooperative human element of the game, saying "I enjoyed Foxhole, and I know much of that enjoyment grew out the marvel of watching so many players working together."

-In late 2021 and early 2022, a group of players known as Logistics Organisation for General Improvement (L.O.G.I.) began advocating for reform of the in-game logistics system, through which players provide all the materials and supplies used on the front lines.
+In late 2021 and early 2022, a group of players known as Logistics Organization for General Improvement (L.O.G.I.) began advocating for reform of the in-game logistics system, through which players provide all the materials and supplies used on the front lines.
 In December 2021, the organization, 1800 in number, wrote an open letter to the game's developers at Siege Camp listing the 11 "most detrimental issues to the logistics experience".
 In the letter, L.O.G.I. demanded "specific and detailed feedback" by 10 January 2022.
 No response was received by the deadline, so L.O.G.I. held votes on escalation options, resulting in a logistics strike.
 As a result, the strike has received significant media coverage, and a representative of the group known as Squashyhex reported "a significant increase in demands for equipment on the frontlines".
 This strike came to an end on March 1, following Update 48, which addressed many issues L.O.G.I. had listed in their letter.